riyandrmd/golang-todos/README.md

-## todos app using Golang with Echo framework
+## Todos app using Golang with Echo framework
 learn to create RestAPI using Echo framework for todos app.